 What will the IACUC do with the report?

 The purpose of AE reporting is to document at the level of IACUC, in accordance with its federally mandated role of oversight, that adverse events have been fully addressed by the research team and veterinary staff as they occur.
 Timely reporting demonstrates the commitment of the research team to provide the highest quality animal care by engaging all available resources.
 A subcommittee of the IACUC will review these reports in detail prior to consideration at a convened IACUC meeting.
 Most of these reports will be informational to the full IACUC; others may require further action.
 Amendments to approved protocols may be necessary to modify procedures based on knowledge gained from adverse events.
 In some cases, it will be advisable for principal investigators to voluntarily halt certain animal procedures until an event is fully addressed.
 If adverse events are not appropriately addressed in a timely manner, the IACUC has the responsibility and authority to protect animal subjects with actions up to and including the suspension of approved protocols.
 Failure to report adverse events is noncompliance with IACUC policy.
-As official IACUC documents, these reports are not public because Wake Forest is a private institution.
-The documents must be available to USDA representatives upon request.
+As official IACUC documents, these reports are subject to Texas open records requests at any time.